 - Funding for breakfast booster classes with free breakfast club to improve reading, writing and maths progress of pupils

 - The employment of a specialist computing teacher to provide a high-quality broad curriculum experience that promotes pupil engagement

 - The employment of music teachers to provide specialist music teaching across the school in order to improve engagement in the Arts

 - Subsidising instrumental lessons in order to ensure that learning an instrument is affordable

-- The leasing of two minibuses so that we can take children on trips and experiences in the locality with minimal cost to parents
+- The leasing of a minibus so that we can take children on trips and experiences in the locality and widen their experiences